Russo-Turkish War (1877–1878): Internationalization of the Armenian Question

 As it turned out, the reforms were not forthcoming.
 Khrimian returned to Constantinople and delivered a famous speech in which he likened the peace conference to a big cauldron of Liberty Stew' into which the big nations dipped their 'iron ladles' for real results, while the Armenian delegation had only a 'Paper Ladle'.
 'Ah dear Armenian people,' Khrimian said, 'could I have dipped my Paper Ladle in the cauldron it would sog and remain there!
 Where guns talk and sabers shine, what significance do appeals and petitions have?
 Given the absence of tangible improvements in the plight of the Armenian community, a number of Armenian intellectuals living in Europe and Russia in the 1880s and 1890s formed political parties and revolutionary societies to secure better conditions for their compatriots in Ottoman Armenia and other parts of the Ottoman Empire.

 Civilian casualties

 Atrocities and ethnic cleansing

-Both sides carried out massacres and an ethnic cleansing policy during the war.
+Russia, Bulgaria, Serbia, the Ottoman Empire and Albanians all carried out massacres and pursued an ethnic cleansing policy during the war.
+On the other hand, Greece and Montenegro committed no atrocities.